ostadabbas/Infant-Posture-based-Action-Recognition/readme.md

 ## Instructions
 <a name="instructions"></a>
 ### Data Preparation
 Convert infant action videos into frame sets saved in the subfolder `frame_data` with the following structure.
-You can also download and use our [InfAct](#infact) dataset for testing.
+You can also download and use our InfAct dataset for testing (see above for the link).
    ```
    ├──frame_data
    |    ├── vid_1